 Read on to find out the hard facts about these mysterious creatures from the jellyfish expert Dr Lisa Ann-Gershwin.

-What does it look like?
+What does this Jellyfish look like?

-Are they only found in Australia?
+Are these Jellyfish only found in Australia?

-No, Irukandji are found throughout the world, even in all your favourite holiday destinations such as Bali, Thailand, The Phillipines and more countries from South East Asia, to the Caribbean, Hawaii, South Africa and even the United Kingdom.
+No, Irukandji jellyfish are found throughout the world, even in all your favourite holiday destinations such as Bali, Thailand, The Phillipines and more countries from South East Asia, to the Caribbean, Hawaii, South Africa and even the United Kingdom.

-Australia has always been the leading country in scientific research efforts on Irukandji, publishing papers and having visiting scientists from all over the world arriving on the Great Barrier Reef to study and share their findings with other researchers which is perhaps why the jellyfish is wrongly thought to only occur here.
+Australia has always been the leading country in scientific research efforts on Irukandji jellyfish, publishing papers and having visiting scientists from all over the world arriving on the Great Barrier Reef to study and share their findings with other researchers which is perhaps why the jellyfish is wrongly thought to only occur here.

-Australia holds the oldest and most indepth records dating back to decades of research on these animals and that is why Australia has been tarnished with the reputation of being the place to find Irukandji jellyfish.
+Australia holds the oldest and most indepth records dating back to decades of research on these animals and that is why Australia has been unfairly tarnished with the reputation of being the place to find Irukandji jellyfish.

 Where are they found in Australia?

-When is ‘stinger season’?
+When is the so called ‘stinger season’?

-What are the chances of being stung?
+What are the chances of being stung by a Jellyfish on the Great Barrier Reef?

-How do you avoid being stung?
+How do you avoid being stung by Jellyfish on the Great Barrier Reef?

 What is Irukandji syndrome?